susovanpatra00/Text-Generation/README.md

-Based on the content of the Jupyter notebook file, I'll create a `README.md` file that explains the project.
-Here's a draft for the README:

----

 # Text Generation Using SimpleRNN

 This project demonstrates text generation using a Simple Recurrent Neural Network (SimpleRNN) implemented with TensorFlow and Keras.
 The dataset used is a text file (`Book.txt`), which is processed and used to train the RNN model to generate new text sequences.